lkoepsel/AVR_C/README.md

 ```
 I've found it best to include full sections per board, then comment/uncomment a section based on the board I'm using.
 A full version of the *env.make* file I'm using is below.

-**Note: This repository has the new version of Makefiles which uses this file, so no other changes are needed.**
+**Note: This repository has the new version of Makefiles which uses this file, so no other changes other than creating the proper *env.make* file are needed.**

 The nice part about this change, is once the variables have been updated for your system, you no longer have to do special programmer types such as *make flash_snap* or *make flash_xplain*, as *make flash* will be automatically updated for your specific programmer. (**Provided you give it the right parameters.**)